10 Best Free Things to Do in San Diego

 Beach: Windansea Beach

-One of the best free San Diego attractions is none other than the visiting one of the beautiful area beaches.
-There are several beaches to choose from in San Diego with some of the most popular being La Jolla Cove, Mission Beach, Coronado Central Beach, Ocean Beach Pier & City Beach and Pacific Beach.
+There are several beaches to choose from in San Diego with some of the most popular and our personal favorites being La Jolla Cove, Mission Beach, Coronado Central Beach, Ocean Beach Pier & City Beach and Pacific Beach.

 Bike Riding on the Boardwalk Along Mission Bay